Leading the care service and managing teams of carers to look after adults with care needs.

 Qualification: Level 5 Diploma in Leadership and Management for Adult Care

-Typical job titles include: Registered, assistant, deputy, unit or service manager.
+Typical job titles include: Registered manager, assistant manager, deputy manager, unit or service manager.

 Details of standards